 The course will be delivered entirely in English.

-You’ll also get access to the Course Dashboard where you’ll find the session recordings, course resources, and links referenced during the training.
+You’ll get instant access to the course Dashboard where module videos, course resources, and links referenced are pusblished during the training.

 You’ll have access to the course for as long as this website exists (so for many many years).